Keyboard shortcuts

 The generated build.gradle does not declare a coroutines dependency; add org.jetbrains.kotlinx:kotlinx-coroutines-android (or -core) to the consuming project.

-For functions marked cancellable: true, the C ABI takes an extra weaveffi_cancel_token* parameter.
-The private external launcher carries it as cancelToken: Long and the shim casts it to weaveffi_cancel_token*, but the public suspend wrapper currently passes 0L (no token); coroutine cancellation isn’t wired to the native cancel token:
+For callables marked cancellable: true, the C ABI takes an extra weaveffi_cancel_token* parameter.
+The private external launcher carries it as cancelToken: Long and the shim casts it to weaveffi_cancel_token*, but the public suspend wrapper currently passes 0L (no token); coroutine cancellation isn’t wired to the native cancel token.
+From the kvstore sample’s async method Store.compact:

-@JvmStatic private external fun kv_compact_asyncAsync(store: Long, cancelToken: Long, callback: Any)
+@JvmStatic private external fun nativeCompactAsync(selfHandle: Long, cancelToken: Long, callback: Any)

-@JvmStatic suspend fun kv_compact_async(store: Store): Long = suspendCancellableCoroutine { cont ->
+suspend fun compact(): Long = suspendCancellableCoroutine { cont ->

 }